Half of Florida at ‘high’ risk of COVID; infections keep climbing

 Hospitalizations

-560: Tampa Bay admissions, a 24% improve in comparison with the prior week.
+560: Tampa Bay admissions, a 24% improve compared with the prior week.

 Subscribe to our free DayStarter e-newsletter

-We’ll ship the most recent information and knowledge it’s essential to know each weekday morning.
+We’ll ship the latest information and knowledge it is worthwhile to know every weekday morning.

 You’re all signed up!

-Need extra of our free, weekly newsletters in your inbox?
-Let’s get began.
+Need additional of our free, weekly newsletters in your inbox?
+Let’s get started.

 • • •